juliendenize/Small-JavaScript-Projects/README.md

 ## Shoppingcart
 A project similar to to the first one.
 You fill a shopping cart with courses and can remove items or clear the shopping cart.
 It is also using the local storage.

+## Email
+A project which consists in validating a form via Javascript.
+There is a submit button enabled only when all the fields are valids.
+Also a reset button makes it easy for the user to reset te form.